billwuqin/draft-bclp-green-terminology/draft-ietf-green-terminology.md

 : This control can span a network or a subset of it.

 Energy Saving:
-:A reduction in total energy consumption, typically measured against a baseline or per unit of output, rather than just a month-on-month decrease.
+: A reduction in total energy consumption, typically measured against a baseline or per unit of output, rather than just a month-on-month decrease {{IEC-13273-1}}.

 Energy Efficiency:
 : Refers to optimizing energy usage in network components, devices, and across the network